substrait-io/substrait/site/docs/types/named_structs.md

 map<struct<i64, fp64>, struct<i64, i64, i64>>
 ```
 has 5 named fields
-* 2 names [b, c] for the struct fields used as a key
+* 2 names [a, b] for the struct fields used as a key
-* 3 names [d, e, f] for the struct fields used as a value
+* 3 names [c, d, e] for the struct fields used as a value

 #### Structs within List
 If a List contains Structs, the Struct fields must be named.
 For example the following List
 ```
-              b     c
+              a     b
 list<struct<i64, fp64>>
 ```
 has 2 named fields [a, b] for the struct fields.